 Risograph poster by Artist-in-Residence and Faculty member Wren McDonald for his 2018 workshop at the RisoLAB

 Our brand new RisoLAB Remote Series is a suite of online courses that focus on the design, file preparation, and conceptual work that goes into preparing a Risograph print project.
-Register for our Fall 2020 courses today!
+Register for our Summer 2022 courses today!

 Since 2015, the SVA RisoLAB has offered Risograph print based classes, workshops, an Artist-in-Residency program, and Open Lab Access for current and former students.
 We are dedicated to providing a high level of technical and aesthetic training in Risograph printing for artists, designers, illustrators, photographers, and creatives of all backgrounds.
 Our classes are offered both to the general public as well as matriculated students at the School of Visual Arts.
 The RisoLAB has been featured on Atlas Obscura, The Comics Journal, and in a video showcase shot in our studio in 2018 by Riso Kagaku, Inc., among other venues.

 The RisoLAB is closed to students for the Fall 2020 semester, but we are offering Online Continuing Education courses, and have a number of new initiatives that we will be announcing soon.

 This website is in the process of being updated to bring it into compliance with the Americans with Disabilities Act.